Monetra/mstdlib/cluster/README.md

 - On `OK`, increment the positive vote counter, others increment negative vote counter.
-- If the positive vote counter reaches quorum, transition to `LEADER`, append a NoOp log entry with the current Term which will notify all other nodes of the new leadership.
+- If the positive vote counter reaches quorum, transition to `LEADER`, append a NoOp log entry with the CurrentTerm as the LogTerm which will notify all other nodes of the new leadership.
 - If the negative vote counter reaches quorum, wait for next election or notification of another node winning.

 ##### Responder Validations/Procedure
-- if `LogTerm` is less than our recorded log term, or `LogID` is less than our recorded log id, return `TOO_OLD`
+- if `LogTerm` is less than our recorded log term, or `LogID` is less than our recorded log id, or the received `CurrentTerm` is less than or equal to our `LogTerm` return `TOO_OLD`
-- if packet currentTerm is less than our Node's current term, return `ALREADY_VOTED`
+- if packet currentTerm is less than our Node's currentTerm, return `ALREADY_VOTED`
 - Otherwise set our currentTerm to the one received and return `OK`, but do NOT set a new leader, wait for an `AppendEntries` with >= currentTerm to set the new leader.

 ### Finish